 - Students can reflect on their own learning and goals.

 - Families can support their child at home with their goals.

-- Teachers provide feedback to students and inform instruction.
+- Teachers provide feedback to students and inform their future instruction.

 - District staff can improve District planning and supports.

 Links to Sample Student Reports and Performance Level Descriptors:

 - Sample Student Reports (includes all translations)

 - Performance Level Descriptors (includes all translations)

 Families can learn more how to interpret F&P results and support children at home in reading using the following: